keithalewis/math/um1.md

 in the customary sense used by traders.
 In general this hedge will not exactly replicate the derivative contract obligation.

-The Unified Model does not prescribe _when_ the hedge should be executed.
+The Simple Unified Model does not prescribe _when_ the hedge should be executed.
 This is an important unsolved fundamental problem in the theory of Mathematical Finance.
 The untenable Black-Scholes/Merton solution is to hedge "continuously".
 Every trading strategy executed in the real world involves